“Want to work from home during COVID-19?”

 Don’t be fooled by voice-over veterans posting on Facebook how well they are doing.
 Some of them confided in me that they’re just keeping up appearances.
-No one wants to hire a loser, so you’ve got to tell the world you’re still an important player.
+No one wants to hire a loser, so they’ve got to tell the world they’re still an important player.
 Yay for social media!
-Everything people post is 100% true.
+Everything people post is 100% true, right?

 3. You are a social being.

-Unless you enjoy going to expensive conferences to hear VoiceVIP’s talk about themselves and plug their books, you’re pretty much on your own in this business.
-I mean, who likes being locked up between the four carpeted walls of a 3.5’ by 3.5’ whisper box all day long?
+Unless you enjoy going to expensive events to hear VoiceVIP’s talk about themselves and plug their books, you’re pretty much on your own in this business.
+I mean, who likes being locked up between the four carpeted walls of a 3.5’ by 3.5’ recording booth all day long?

 You have no one to talk to but yourself, and you’ll never see a response from the people you’re supposedly entertaining.
-If acknowledgment is what you’re secretly longing for, go to a nursing home and read to the residents.
+If acknowledgment is what you’re secretly longing for, wait for the Corona crisis to be over and go to a nursing home and read to the residents.
 Tell stories to kids in the cancer ward.
 It will make their day, and yours!